BruttherJOE/CodingNotes/Python notes/Python cheatsheet.md

 ```

-## Dictionaries cr @methyldragon
+## CHAPTER 3 Dictionaries cr @methyldragon
 ### 3.10 Dictionaries

 [go to top](#top)

-Dictionaries are made up of values with a **UNIQUE** key for each value!
+Dictionaries are made up of values with a **UNIQUE** key for each value.
 It's basically a keyed list.

-> You can't join them like you can with lists though!
+> However, you can't join them like you can with lists

 ```python
 # Define a dictionary using {}